fdu-ics/programming-assignment/README.md

-# ICS2015 Programming Assignment
+# ICS Programming Assignment

 This project is the programming assignment of the class ICS(Introduction to Computer System) in Department of Computer Science and Technology, NanJing University.

-For the guide of this programming assignment, refer to http://nju-ics.gitbooks.io/ics2015-programming-assignment/content/
+For the guide of this programming assignment, refer to [this gitbook](http://nju-ics.gitbooks.io/ics2015-programming-assignment/content/)

 The following subprojects/components are included.
 Some of them are not fully implemented.
 * NEMU